Biscuiteers: History

 Harriet Hastings co-founded Biscuiteers with her husband, Stevie Congdon in 2007.
 Hastings had just left her job as Director of Consumer Brands at Trimedia following the birth of her fourth child and was keen to create her own e-commerce brand.
 She saw an opportunity in food gifting in the UK and developed the idea of iced biscuits for their flexibility in design, shelf life and postability.
 Biscuiteers launched with a small range of designs called collections like the fashion world.
 For the first 5 years the brand sold online at Biscuiteers.com and to corporate and wholesale clients including Selfridges and Harrods.
 In 2012 the business opened their first Icing Café in Notting Hill, and their second Icing Café on the Northcote Road followed in 2014.
 In September 2017, the brand celebrated their 10th birthday with London's very first 'biscuit exhibition' at the Serpentine Gallery, a retrospective look at the company's past decade, represented by 10 intricate, 3D biscuit structures made from biscuit.

 Products

-Biscuiteers receive corporate commissions such as logos and other designs for iced biscuits and cakes and have previously created bespoke biscuits for Anya Hindmarch, Mulberry, Boden, Swatch, Dior, Cartier, Gucci, Red Bull and Burberry among others, where they want very accurate representations of their designs.
+Biscuiteers receive corporate commissions such as logos and other designs for iced biscuits and cakes and have previously created bespoke biscuits for Anya Hindmarch, Mulberry, Boden, Swatch, Dior, Cartier, Gucci, Red Bull and Burberry among others, where they wanted very accurate representations of their designs.
 They also have a bespoke service for private parties, weddings, christenings, baby showers and birthday parties.

 Biscuiteers products are stocked in Selfridges, Fenwicks, Harrods, Harvey Nichols, Le Bon Marche and Saint Laurent in Paris amongst others.

-In September 2019, Biscuiteers unveiled a new purpose-built space known as the “Ministry of Biscuits” in the Wimbledon district of London.
-The new manufacturing unit and office reflects the creativity and dedication to design for which Biscuiteers is so well known, producing millions of hand-iced biscuits a year.
+In September 2019, Biscuiteers unveiled a new purpose-built space known as the “Ministry of Biscuits” in the Wimbledon district of London which produces millions of hand-iced biscuits a year.